meilisearch/meilisearch-js/README.md

   ])
 ```

-You only need to perform this operation once.
+You only need to perform this operation once per index.

 Note that Meilisearch will rebuild your index whenever you update `filterableAttributes`.
-Depending on the size of your dataset, this might take time.
-You can track the process using the [tasks](https://docs.meilisearch.com/reference/api/tasks.html#get-task)).
+Depending on the size of your dataset, this might take considerable time.
+You can track the process using the [tasks API](https://docs.meilisearch.com/reference/api/tasks.html#get-task)).

-Then, you can perform the search:
+After you configured `filterableAttributes`, you can use the [`filter` search parameter](https://docs.meilisearch.com/reference/api/search.html#filter) to refine your search:

 ```js
 await index.search(